 Shorter build time

 Even with initial tweaks, themes have a much shorter build time than custom-built sites.
-Themes provide the design, functionality and structure, so only a few modifications are typically needed in order to personalise your site.
+As the design, functionality and structure are already determined with a theme, only a few modifications are typically needed in order to personalise your site.
 For extra functionality, there are thousands of plugins to choose from to provide additional security, reporting features and much more.
 Plugins, content and minor design changes can all be added and modified on the fly, so you can get your site live quicker with minimal initial work.

 Minimal expert knowledge needed

-WordPress themes require very little technical knowledge.
-You can bypass the need for a developer, designer and other disciplines’ involvement when using a theme.
+WordPress themes require very little technical knowledge; you can typically bypass the need for a developer, designer and other disciplines’ involvement when using a theme.
 Whilst any development or design knowledge is advantageous, it isn’t necessary.
-There are a large amount of resources online to guide you through the process of installation and customisation of your theme.
-Once you’ve purchased your theme, you should also have access to documentation from its developers.
-This should answer FAQs, provide an easy step-by-step installation guide and include useful information on customisations.
-WordPress’ user friendly interface means each step of installing and tweaking your theme should be easy to follow and quick to implement.
+There are a large amount of resources online to guide you through the process of installation and customisation.
+Once you’ve purchased your theme, you should also receive access to documentation from its developers which answers FAQs, provide an easy step-by-step installation guide and includes customisation information.

-Themes are known for being modern, aesthetically pleasing and designed with users in mind.
-With so many options to choose from, you’re bound to find a theme that can work for your brand.
+Themes are known for being modern, aesthetically pleasing and designed around visual appeal.
+With so many options to choose from, you’re bound to find a theme that works for your brand.
 These up-to-date designs also mean your site can easily incorporate on-trend aesthetics.
 Simplified designs, asymmetric layouts and videos in the header of the homepage are all modern trends that can be accommodated by themes.
 Whether you want to keep it simple, or you’d like a design that has all the bells and whistles, there’s a theme that will match your requirements.